Bhavin1018/Fluxion/docs/MIGRATION_GUIDE.md

 }
 ```

-## Migrating from Redux to ReactFlow
+## Migrating from Redux to Fluxion

-This guide will help you migrate your application from Redux to ReactFlow.
-ReactFlow offers a simpler API with less boilerplate while maintaining powerful features.
+This guide will help you migrate your application from Redux to Fluxion.
+Fluxion offers a simpler API with less boilerplate while maintaining powerful features.

 ### Basic Store Migration